Drewisatlas/mixsynth-front/README.md

 #Users can Login and logout# (need authentication a db pull)
 #Users can create a synth# (need to add filtering, and effects)
 #database has been built out just need to populate it
+#All users are loaded upon start of application
+#All synths are loaded at start of app
+#All saved synths are loaded at start of app

+logging in loads up synths
+- user synths and saved synths
+- clicking on a synth loads that synth with presets
+- Users can edit their synthesizers.
+- Users can delete their synthesizers.
+- favorited synths can not be edited.

+navigation and urls

 Users can play synths with a virtual keyboard
-Users can edit their synthesizers.
-Users can delete their synthesizers.
-Any User can use any synthesizer saved to the web app.

 Synths can be played by clicking a keyboard on the screen or with key down controls.

 Waveforms can be filtered

 synths can have effects

 Stretch features

 Users can create an account
-search functionality
-search is ranked by synths that have the most likes. mixing more than one synthesizer
+- creating an account adds a new user to the database search functionality search is ranked by synths that have the most likes. mixing more than one synthesizer